-Due to the lack of micro data, we adopt strong functional form assumptions to discipline the continuous quantity choice in the model.
+We maintain that a discrete-continuous specification better fits our empirical context when compared to a unit demand assumption.
+However, because we do not have microdata on individual consumers' choices, we need to adopt strong functional form assumptions to discipline the continuous quantity choice in the model.
 We depart from Bjoernerstedt and Verboven (2016) and Eizenberg et al. (2021) by assuming a quasi-linear utility function, whereas they assume Cobb-Douglas utility.
-This choice allows us to overcome a limitation of our data: since prices only enter consumers' utility through $\delta$ , we can estimate the model even if price data are missing for some supermarkets, as we describe in more detail in Section 5.1.

-Quasi-linearity of utility implies zero elasticity of grocery expenditure to income and unit elasticity of demand conditional on store choice.
-Cobb-Douglas utility instead implies a constant grocery expenditure share.
-Both of these restrictions are at odds with the data: available estimates for the elasticity of demand for groceries in Italy are below unity, and the grocery expenditure share is decreasing in income (Balli and Tiezzi, 2010).
-To mitigate the effects of quasi-linearity, in the empirical implementation we introduce heterogeneity across consumers by estimating $\alpha_i$ directly from data on grocery expenditure for a panel of households.
-We estimate $\alpha_i = \alpha{r,q}$ as the average grocery expenditure among surveyed households in region r and quartile q of the income distribution.
-Hence, while $\alpha_i$ is constant in income for consumer i, we allow $\alpha_i$ to differ across quartiles of the income distribution.
+Our assumptions of quasi-linearity and the logarithmic form of utility imply that, in our model, the income elasticity of grocery expenditure is zero, and the income elasticity of demand given the choice of a store is one.
+In contrast, Cobb-Douglas utility implies that grocery expenditure is a constant share of income.
+Neither of these assumptions aligns perfectly with the empirical evidence.
+Estimated income elasticities of grocery demand in Italy are below one, and the share of grocery expenditure tends to decrease as income rises (Balli and Tiezzi, 2010).
+To mitigate the effects of quasi-linearity, in the empirical implementation we introduce grocery expenditure heterogeneity by letting α_i vary across consumers.
+In particular, for a household i that lives in region r and whose income falls in the quartile q of the income distribution, we assign $\alpha_i = \alpha{r,q}$, which is estimated from household survey data as explained in Section 3.
+Hence, although α_i is locally constant in income for the consumer i, as we draw different consumers across the income distribution, their expenditure will vary.
 This specification accommodates the empirical regularities of decreasing grocery expenditure share and positive income elasticity of grocery expenditure.